bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

 # Stacks
 - It's an abstract data type;
-- LIFO: Last In, First Out
+- LIFO: Last In, First Out;
 - Standard operations are:
   - **Push**: adds an item to the top of the stack;
   - **Pop**: removes the top item of the stack;